blueprint-platform/codegen-blueprint/docs/demo/generated/hexagonal/README.md

 * Application does not depend on adapters
 * Bootstrap is a dependency leaf

+* **Adapter direction isolation**

+* Inbound adapters must not depend on outbound adapters
+* Outbound adapters must not depend on inbound adapters

-* **Inbound / outbound adapter isolation**
+* **Inbound adapter → domain isolation**

+* Inbound adapters must not depend on domain services
-* Inbound adapters cannot depend on outbound adapters (and vice versa)
+* Inbound adapters must not depend on domain outbound ports

 * **Domain purity**

-* Domain depends only on JDK and other domain types
+* Domain depends only on JDK types and other domain types

 * **Ports isolation**

 * Adapters may depend only on application **ports**, not implementations

 * **REST boundary isolation** (when `spring-boot-starter-web` is present)

 * REST controllers must not expose domain types in method signatures
+* Adapter DTOs must not depend on domain

 * **Package cycle prevention**

-* No cyclic dependencies across top-level or adapter subpackages
+* No cyclic dependencies across top-level packages
+* No cycles inside adapter subpackages